 The Role of the Local Advisory Board

-The Local Advisory Board or LAB is responsible for the conduct of the school and must promote high standards of educational achievement at the school.
+The Local Advisory Board or LAB as it is known is responsible for the conduct of the schools and must promote high standards of educational achievement at both secondary schools and the sixth form.
 The LAB has a strong focus on three core strategic functions:

 - Ensuring clarity of vision, ethos and strategic direction

-- Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff
+- Holding the Headteacher to account for the educational performance of each school and its pupils, and the performance management of staff

-In order to do this, governors need to gain knowledge of how the school operates through attending meetings, reading documentation provided for them, analysing data and engaging in regular visits to the school.
+In order to do this, governors need to gain knowledge of how each school operates through attending meetings, reading documentation provided for them, analysing data and engaging in regular visits to the school sites.

-The role of the Local Advisory Board is one of oversight and it is not involved in the day to day management of the school.
+The role of the Local Advisory Board is one of oversight and it is not involved in the day to day management.
 The responsibility for educational performance and operational matters lies with the Headteacher.

-Currently the LAB meets four times a year during term time, usually on a Monday evening at 6pm, currently these meetings are held virtually due to the Covid19 pandemic.
-During the meetings governors review the progress and attainment of all year groups, they monitor teaching and learning and the school’s finances through reports and presentations from senior staff, and they use the information gained to assist them to plan strategically for further development of the school.
+Currently the LAB meets four times a year during term time, usually on a Monday or Tuesday evening at 6pm.
+During the meetings governors review the progress and attainment of all year groups, they monitor teaching and learning and the school’s finances through reports and presentations from senior staff, and they use the information gained to assist them to plan strategically for further development of the schools.